Canadian court rules against Huawei executive fighting extradition

 Inside, Meng sat solemnly as the judge explained her decision, in contrast to a thumbs up the "Huawei Princess" had given while posing for pictures with family and friends on the steps of the courthouse days earlier.

+"The whole case is entirely a grave political incident," it said in a statement.

+"We once again urge Canada to take China's solemn position and concerns seriously, immediately release Ms Meng Wanzhou to allow her to return safely to China, and not to go further down the wrong path."

-Beijing has signalled that her repatriation was a pre-condition for improved bilateral ties and its release of two Canadians detained on espionage suspicions.
+Beijing has long signaled that her repatriation was a precondition for improved bilateral ties and its release of two Canadians detained on espionage suspicions.

 The arrests of former Canadian diplomat Michael Kovrig and businessman Michael Spavor nine days after Meng was taken into custody have been widely decried as retribution.